rendell/theconchparadox/chapters/Conch_book/12-home.md

 Then, gradually, the old patterns reasserted themselves with disappointing inevitability.
 The work demands returned.
 The competing priorities resurfaced.
 The underlying tensions about time allocation, decision-making, and partnership that had existed before our crisis emerged again, perhaps even stronger for having been temporarily suppressed rather than resolved.

 What I failed to recognize was that surviving crisis together doesn't automatically create the foundation for ongoing partnership.
 Crisis response mobilizes existing capabilities against clearly defined threats.
 Sustainable relationship building requires different skills entirely—sustained emotional presence, patience with ambiguity, tolerance for the messy work of addressing incompatibilities that may never be fully resolved.

+Lay had been right to worry.
+And I had been too eager to celebrate our escape to hear her.

 ## Building the shell